ISAITB/docs-services/source/messaging/index.rst

 The above example illustrates key steps that are taking place but decouples certain actions into separate methods.
 These are specifically:

-    * The extraction the input parameter in method ``getInput()``.
+    * The extraction of the input parameter in method ``getInput()``.
 Multiple input parameters may be present including ones with the same name.
 See [REF] on what you should consider when looking up your inputs.
     * The retrieval of the input value(s) to process in method ``getInputValue()``.
-An input parameter provides a string value which in this case is the BASE64 content of the content to send.
+An input parameter provides a string value which in this example is the BASE64 content of the content to send.
 See [REF] on what you should consider when retrieving an input's value.
     * The communication implementation in method ``sendContent()``.
-This method would be responsible for using the provided bytes to create the actual message to send and sending it to the remote system.
+This method would be responsible for using the provided bytes to create the actual message to send and then send it to the remote system.
     * The generation of the ``TAR`` status report in method ``createReport()``.
 For details on how the report should be created check [REF].

 One important point to highlight is the use of the session identifier that is passed into method ``sendContent()``.
 It is assumed that in the session we have